wx-ys/pynbody-extras/README.md

 `pynbodyext` provides a set of extensions and utilities based on [pynbody](https://github.com/pynbody/pynbody) library.

+**Note: This project is under active development.
+Feedback and contributions are welcome!**

 ## Installation

 Clone the repository and install in editable (-e) mode: